 - Reviewer.
 Can view, create, edit, review change requests, approve or reject changes, and make a campaign "go live".

-- Log in to the Episerver Personalization Portal with your provided credentials.
+- Log in to the Optimizely Personalization Portal with your provided credentials.
 If you do not have your login details, contact email@example.com

 - Select the Product Recommendations tab in the navigation bar.
 In the Product Recommendations view, you can create new merchandizing campaigns, and view or edit the campaigns that you have already set up.